conorbmurphy/galvanizereference/README.md

 ## Interview Questions Topics ##

 Runtime analysis is a popular interview topic: do you understand the concequences of what you’ve written?
 Use generators and dicts when possible.
+You need to know the basics of OOP in interviews.
+A common interview question is how to design a game: start with designing classes.